 Since the Lloyds court cited sister circuit cases involving two non-reinsurance arbitrations, the court is possibly of the view that the distinction between party-appointed and neutral arbitrators in considering evident partiality has broad application beyond the reinsurance industry.
 Both cases, however, do not support this distinction.
 This is especially true of the Eleventh Circuit’s decision, Sunkist Soft Drinks, which is even outdated.
 First, a former version of AAA rules bound the parties in Sunkist Soft Drinks, and the court referred to the Canon VII of the 1977 AAA/ABA Code.
 Second, the AAA Commercial Arbitration Rules changed the presumption of party-appointed arbitrators’ neutrality in 2003.
 Third, Canon IX of the revised 2004 AAA/ABA Code stipulates that “all three arbitrators are presumed to be neutral and are expected to observe the same standards as the third arbitrator.”
 In view of all these differences, under the current rules, it is unlikely that the Eleventh Circuit will maintain its logic in Sunkist Soft Drinks regarding the distinction.
 Thus, Sunkist Soft Drinks is not a good authority to support the Second Circuit’s contention.

-Does the Qualification Clause of Three Disinterested Arbitrators Expect a Non-Neutral Party-Appointed
+Does the Qualification Clause of Three Disinterested Arbitrators Expect a Non-Neutral Party-Appointed Arbitrator?

 The Second Circuit introduced a view that “[p]arties are free to choose for themselves to what lengths they will go in quest of impartiality [of arbitrators].”
 This view dominates in the U.S. Since ICA and the Underwriters did not agree on rules that apply to the matter of impartiality, the key issue of the Lloyds case should have been whether the parties still intended to appoint non-neutral party-appointed arbitrators despite agreeing to a contractual qualification clause directing the appointment of three disinterested arbitrators.
 The Lloyds court, however, did not address this issue properly in two ways.
 First, as mentioned, the court attempted to base its conclusion on the historical notion of non-neutral party-appointed arbitrators, misapplying the sister circuit decisions.
 Second, the court did not fully articulate the meaning of disinterestedness.